mrRobot-95/Bioinfomatic-Codes/README.md

-# Bioinfomatic- 3rd year bionfomatic labs codes
+# Bioinfomatic-bionfomatic labs codes
-projects that done in 3rd year.
-Sequence analysing,fasta analysing,Network analysing and statistical analysis of biological sample are availble
+projects that done in Undergraduate year.
+Essential codes for the Sequence data analysing,Network analysing and statistical analysis are availble